jdlib/JDBX/UserGuide.md

     List<String> names  = Query.of(resultSet).rows().col("name").getString();

-### <a name="queries-queryresult"></a>Accessing the ResultSet as QueryResult
+### <a name="queries-queryresultclass"></a>QueryResult Class

-`org.jdbx.QueryResult` is a wrapper around `java.sql.ResultSet` which wants to improve the `ResultSet` API similar to the effort of the JDBX statement classes with respect to its JDBC counterparts.
+The builder API of `Query` allows easy extraction of values from a forward only result set.
+For scrollable result sets and its operations JDBX provides `org.jdbx.QueryResult`: It is a wrapper around `java.sql.ResultSet` which wants to improve the `ResultSet` API similar to the effort of the JDBX statement classes with respect to its JDBC counterparts.

 You can obtain a `QueryResult` from a `Query`: